Fed's Powell highlights slowing job market in signal that rate cuts may be nearing

 On Thursday, the government will issue the latest reading of the better-known consumer price index.
 The CPI is expected to show a yearly increase of just 3.1% in June, down from 3.3% in May.

 Such signs of cooling inflation, along with evidence that the economy and job market are slowing, have intensified calls for the Fed to cut it benchmark rate.
-Several Democratic senators, including Elizabeth Warren from Massachusetts, a key member of the Senate Banking Committee, have written letters to Powell, urging him to start reducing rates.
+Several Democratic senators, including Sherrod Brown of Ohio, chair of the Senate Banking Committee, and Elizabeth Warren of Massachusetts, have written letters to Powell, urging him to start reducing rates.

 Investors have put the likelihood of a Fed rate cut in September at about 76%, according to CME FedWatch, up from just 50-50 a month ago.